The “Happy British Muslims” video to Pharrell’s hit is trending, but Elest Ali explains why it’s not just harmless fun.

 The question is, did The Honesty Policy not do their homework, or do they just not understand that as adherents to a faith which elevates women and condemns their objectification as sex objects, we should be more responsible about who and what we promote?
 What message does this give youngsters?
 Reading over the “Moral High grounds” article on their blog, which addresses the importance of holding Muslim scholars accountable for making callous misogynistic comments, one would think they’d be more sensitive.

 “It’s probably most important to remain true to ourselves rather than adapt to an image we feel would be better accepted by others,” said M Sheikh, yet another London Muslim who was put off by the video.
-“Taken on surface level it’s just a bit of fun.
+“Taken on a surface level it’s just a bit of fun.
 But I think it’s important to consider the wider and long-term effects of adopting this sort of approach.”

 A few years back while still based in London, I had the occasion to happen upon a middle-aged Englishman, clad in a work suit with tie and shiny black shoes galore, sitting in lotus position on the garden wall of a residential home: he was meditating in a public space.
-The encounter inspired me and for the rest of that day, I took the opportunity to shut my own eyes in meditation on the commute to work, or recite a dhikr under my breath when I wasn’t occupied with something else.
+The encounter inspired me and for the rest of that day, I took the opportunity to shut my own eyes in meditation on the commute to work or recite a dhikr under my breath when I wasn’t occupied with something else.

 By default, rude people became tolerable, the rush hour crowds didn’t bother me, and there was a spring in my step which had me smiling and generally making more of an effort to help others.
-Looking back, I realise the irony in a white Buddhist inspiring a Muslim girl.
+Looking back, I realize the irony in a white Buddhist inspiring a Muslim girl.
 And so effortlessly, just by being himself.

 Human beings across the colour and culture spectrum have a great deal more in common than the differences we dwell on.
 Regardless of our beliefs or background, we all have the natural propensity to live truthfully and meaningfully.
 The struggle to achieve this today often involves having to raise ourselves above those elements of popular culture which encourage our baser instincts, limit our consciousness and diminish our human potential for good.